 Before the signing of A.J.
 Burnett, the 23-year-old was likely a lock to for the backend of the Phillies’ rotation.
 Unfortunately, he may be the odd man out in what has become a rather crowded situation for the Phillies pitching staff.

 With the preference to be to keep Pettibone’s arm stretched out and ready as a starter for when the big club needs him, the right-handed prospect is best suited taking the demotion back down to Lehigh Valley and honing his craft until the time is right.

 Pettibone didn’t spend much time with the IronPigs last season.
 He spent much of 2013 helping the sinking ship that was the Phillies’ starting rotation.
-He started 18 games for the Phils, going 5-4 with a 4.04 ERA and 66 strikeouts before his season was prematurely ended in August due to inflammation in his throwing shoulder.
+He started 18 games for the Phils, going 5-4 with a 4.04 ERA and 66 strikeouts before his season ended prematurely in August due to inflammation in his throwing shoulder.